narges-mhm/comp-elast/README.md

-# computational model-based elastography as an inverse problem
+# computational model-based elasticity imaging
 ## A statistical framework for model-based inverse problems in ultrasound elastography
 This repo contains the python code and synthetic data used for the simulation results of the following article (will be presented at Asilomar2020):